SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

 ## Part 3: GitHub Repository
 1. Creating a remote repository via GUI
    - Left click the "Create New" icon on the GitHub dashboard and select "New repository"
-   - Enter the repository name
+   - Enter the repository name "CSP451-CheckPoint1-YourName", for example CSP451-CheckPoint1-SunnyBasion
    - Ensure the visisbility configuration is set  to "public" and leep the other configuration settings set to default
    - Click create repository at the bottom